 Getting a job as a collegiate strength and conditioning coach is very competitive.
 That is why you need a lot of education, networking, and hands-on experience to stand out amongst the other applicants.
 You can find these jobs on job boards, college websites, and via word-of-mouth from other people in the industry.

-Anyone can open their own strength and conditioning gym.
+Anyone can open their own gym.
 The market will decide whether or not you will stay in business.
 This is a higher risk than the other alternatives, but the rewards can be greater.

-If you want to coach in a strength and conditioning gym you can find these jobs through industry-specific job boards such as the NSCA Job Board.
+If you want to coach in a you can find these jobs through industry-specific job boards such as the NSCA Job Board.
 You can also use sites like LinkedIn and Indeed.

 If you want to work in a collegiate program you will need a four-year degree.